cysouw/diathesis/text/c03_prepositions.md

 f.
 Durch das Brechen des Steins sorge ich dafür, dass ein Kristal heraus kommt.
 :::

-These verbs also allow for a subsequent alternation [@Next a,b], namely to raise a possessor from the prepositional phrase to a dative (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]).
+These verbs also allow for a subsequent alternation [@next a,b], namely to raise a possessor from the prepositional phrase to a dative (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]).

 :::ex
 a.
 Er kämmt die Läuse aus deinen Haaren.